Creations for Charity: Using LEGO to Build a Community

 Nannan: Seeing people participate in the fundraiser and being able to give LEGO to kids in need makes the fundraiser a success.
 Each year we give a unique printed thank-you brick to all of our MOC donors.
 I’ve never ran out of thank-you bricks, but I’d love to have to make a second batch of them one year because the first batch wasn’t enough!

-Dave: I know you’ve had some fun with an epic live stream that past few years.
+Dave: I know you’ve had some fun with an epic livestream over the past few years.
 Will that be back again this year?

 Nannan: Yes, one of the highlights of the fundraiser has been the 24-hour live stream hosted by Joshua Hanlon from Beyond the Brick on the Friday after Thanksgiving.
-Each year, he and another “lucky” co-host get to stay up for 24-hours while building on the live stream and interacting with other stream participants, which can be anyone who signs up ahead of time through a link posted on our blog a few days before the event.
+Each year, he and another “lucky” co-host get to stay up for 24 hours while building on the live stream and interacting with other stream participants, which can be anyone who signs up ahead of time through a link posted on our blog a few days before the event.
 It’s really fun to watch, and we always have visits from LEGO designers and other social media stars from the LEGO community!
+This year we will even have a live auction for some really amazing creations, too.

 Nannan: Anyone in the world can participate in CfC by filling out a donation form on our website.
 We accept any custom LEGO creations between October 1st and November 15th each year, so now is the perfect time to plan what you want to donate!

 Dave: Thanks for your time and we wish you well!
 Also, BrickNerd will be donating a classic Nerdly for you to raise some funds too.
-How can people follow your progress the next two months?
+How can people follow your progress?

 Nannan: Visit creationsforcharity.org for access to the donation form and store as well as progress updates and photos of the LEGO we donate each year.
 Whether you want to build or buy, we welcome anyone to take part in the LEGO community’s annual tradition of giving back!